China

 Zhangjiajie

 This was our first nature stop in China.
 Don’t get me wrong it’s still a sizable city—1.5 million people.
 But it felt like a small town in comparison to where we had been so far.
 Our main area of focus was the Zhangjiajie National Forest Park.
-This is where they got inspiration for the movie Avatar and the skyscraper-like rock formations.
+This is where they got inspiration for the movie Avatar with the skyscraper-like rock formations.
 We spent 3 days here walking through the pillars and seeing all the monkeys.

 We also went south of the city and visited Tianmen Mountain for the Stairway to Heaven.
 Unfortunately, the day we picked was very cloudy and we couldn’t see six feet in front of us, literally!
 So we didn’t get to see the famous views but it still gave a really cool and spooky feeling walking around and exploring.
-The last place we hit was the 72 Strange Buildings which is something you probably have seen online and probably assumed it was AI.
+The last place we hit was the 72 Strange Buildings which is something you probably have seen online and assumed it was AI.
 It is not AI and it’s cool but it was definitely built to lure people in to a big shopping and restaurant area.
 We would recommend seeing it if you go, but you don’t need more than an hour or so.

-We felt very lucky here.
+We felt very lucky in Zhangjiajie.
 We’ve seen videos of the massive lines and huge tourist groups here, but it actually felt very empty to us.
 We never waited more than a minute or two for a bus or cable car and it felt like we had the place mostly to ourselves.

 Shanghai